pongstorn-AMD/aocl-data-analytics/doc/clustering/clustering_intro.rst

 Note that if the initialization method is set to ``random`` then the initial cluster centres are chosen randomly from the sample points.
 If it is set to ``random partitions`` then the sample points are assigned to a random cluster and the corresponding cluster centres are computed and used as the starting point.

 The standard algorithm for solving *k*-means problems is Lloyd's algorithm.
 Elkan's algorithm can be faster on naturally clustered datasets but uses considerably more memory.
-For more information on the available algorithms see :cite:t:`elkan`, :cite:t:`hartigan1979algorithm`, :cite:t:`lloyd1982least` and :cite:t:`macqueen1967some`.
+For more information on the available algorithms see :cite:t:`da_elkan`, :cite:t:`da_hartigan1979algorithm`, :cite:t:`da_lloyd1982least` and :cite:t:`da_macqueen1967some`.

 .. _dbscan_intro: